dotnet/reproducible-builds/README.md

 ﻿# DotNet.ReproducibleBuilds

-This repo generates a package that enables reproducible builds in a single step.
+This repo generates a package that enables reproducible builds in a single step, and documents MSBuild settings useful for enabling reproducibility through isolation.

+This repo documents various MSBuild settings for reproducibilty, and providing a nuget package for enabling some of these setting.

+## Documentation

+See [Documentation/README.md](Documentation/README.md) for documentation on how to configure

+It's highly recommended that most projects enable these settings as described in the above documentation and usage section.

+## DotNet.ReproducibleBuilds nuget package

 It's highly recommended that all projects enable these settings, either via adding this package or manually as described here: https://devblogs.microsoft.com/dotnet/producing-packages-with-source-link/

 This package sets the following properties: